mahmed0715/text-analyzer/README.md

 - ❌ Delete analysis by ID
 - ⚡ Caching for repeated analyses
 - 🧪 100% Test-Driven Development with coverage reports
-- 📈 Log visualization enabled in backend
+- 📈 Log visualization enabled in backend, with winston transport to file as well as logzio platform. check code in logger.ts
 - ✅ Built using clean architecture and reusable service layers

 ---